Sly-hexr/Prediction-of-Product-Sales/README.md

 #### Nicholas Rowland
 ------------------------------------------------------------
 # Purpose
-## The goal of these series of models is to identify success markers in our various locations and to improve by helping them understand the products and outlets that have a significant impact on increasing sales.
+## The goal of these series of models is to identify success markers in our various locations and to improve by helping local leaders understand the products and outlets that have a significant impact on increasing sales.
 Helping our locations understand the importance of these factors will be crucial in increasing sales to stimulate future growth of the company overall.

 # This dataset will provide a sales prediction for various supermarkets